qutip/qutip/doc/development/ideas/tensorflow-data-backend.rst

 to bigger quantum systems (e.g. more qubits) and decrease the time taken to simulate them.

-There is particular interest in the trying the new backend with the BoFiN HEOM (Hierarchical Equations of Motion) solver [2]_.
+There is particular interest in trying the new backend with the BoFiN HEOM (Hierarchical Equations of Motion) solver [2]_.

 Challenges